Archive for: Polish Criminal Code

 Fill him with carbide and add some water.
 Oh, that would be so nice for him, damn bureaucrat.
 When he fills up with gasses, light him up.
 A nice effect, only shreds would remain.
 Still, it’s just wishful thinking, he can be seen no-where around the town.
 We can’t get him.

 The comments were published mainly on the GazetaBytowska. pl (Bytów Newspaper) website, also accessible at gby.pl.
 The authorities (police and prosecutor) addressed Leszek Szymczak, the administrator of the website, and asked him to hand over particulars of the commentators.
 The authorities intended to charge those persons with punishable threats addressed at the collector.
 Leszek Szymczak did not, however, provide the data.
 The police called the comments “press material” and the Public Prosecutor’s Office in Bytów recognised that the administrator of the website was responsible for the comments published on the gby.pl forum.
 The Public Prosecutor’s Office also maintained that a website is a daily newspaper, by virtue of which under the press law it needed to be registered.
 Following the line of reasoning of the prosecutor, Leszek Szymczak ran the gby.pl website (i.e. he published a daily newspaper) without proper registration.
-The prosecution charged Mr Szymczak with the first accusation.
-Under article 45 of the Polish Act of 26 January 1984 on Press law2 – APL – (in Polish: ustawa Prawo prasowe), Journal of Laws (Dziennik Ustaw) No 5, item 24, with later amendmets
+The prosecution charged Mr Szymczak with the first accusation – the infringement of Article 45 of the Polish Act of 26 January 1984 on Press law2 – APL – (in Polish: ustawa Prawo prasowe), published in Journal of Laws (Dziennik Ustaw) No 5, item 24, with subsequent amendmets.

 Anybody who publishes a daily newspaper or a periodical without registration or with registration suspended is subject to a fine penalty or the restriction of liberty

-in connection with article 7(2) pt.
-2 of the APL
+This was made in connection with article 7(2) pt.
+2 of the APL.

 A daily is a general-information periodical print or a message transmitted via sound or sound and image published more frequently than once a week.

-The manner of registration of dailies and periodicals is provided in article 20 of the PLA.
+The manner of registration of dailies and periodicals is provided in Article 20 of the APL.

 1. Publishing a daily newspaper or a periodical necessitates registration with a voivodeship court having jurisdiction in the seat of the publisher, hereinafter referred to as ‘the registrar body’.
 In such cases the regulations of the Code of Civil Procedure on nonlitigious proceedings, together with amendments resulting herefrom, shall apply.